CopterExpress/clover/docs/en/gcs_bridge.md

 ![QGroundControl UDP connection](../assets/bridge_udp.png)

-Then choose "CLEVER" from the list of connections, and click "Connect".
+Then choose "Clover" from the list of connections, and click "Connect".

 UDP broadcast bridge
 ---